 As a result of our cyclical and seasonal industry, significant product development, customer support and selling and marketing efforts, we have required substantial working capital to fund our operations.
-We have tried to balance our level of development spending with the goal of profitable operations.
+We have tried to balance our level of development spending with current or growth in future profitability.
 We have implemented or have initiatives to implement geographic shifts in our operations, optimize real estate usage, reduce exposure to the impact of currency volatility and tariffs, increase product development differentiation, and reduce costs.